-If you pay income tax in Sweden, there are several exemptions that allow you to pay less or no US income tax on the same income to the IRS.
+Thankfully, there are several exemptions you can claim that allow you to pay less or no US income tax to the IRS.

 “Employers pay Swedish employer social security contributions on compensation paid to employees who are covered by the Swedish social security system.” – PriceWaterhouse Coopers

-The main one is the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can prove that you are a Swedish resident, and the Foreign Tax Credit, which gives you a $1 tax credit for every dollar of tax you’ve paid in Sweden.
-These exemptions can be combined if necessary.
-Remember though that even if you don’t owe any tax to the IRS, if your income is over US$10,000 (or $400 if you’re self-employed) you still have to file a federal return.
+The two primary ones are the Foreign Earned Income Exclusion, which allows you to exclude the first around US$110,000 from US income tax if you can demonstrate that you are resident in South Korea, and the Foreign Tax Credit, which gives you a dollar tax credit for every dollar of tax you’ve already paid in South Korea.

 Swedish taxes – what you need to know

 Swedish residents are taxed on their worldwide income at a flat rate of 32%.
 Non-residents are taxed on Swedish income at a flat rate of 25%.